Your guide to the new regulations for Electrical Safety Standards

 Inspectors will use the following classification codes to indicate where a landlord must undertake remedial work:

 - Code 1 (C1): Danger present.
 Risk of injury.
 The electrical inspector may make any C1 hazards safe before leaving the property.

 - Code 2 (C2): Potentially dangerous.

 - Further Investigation (FI): Further investigation required without delay.

 - Code 3 (C3): Improvement recommended.
 Further remedial work is not required for the report to be deemed satisfactory.

-If the report shows that remedial work or further investigation is required, landlords must complete this work within 28 days or any shorter period if specified in the report.
+If the report shows that remedial work or further investigation is required to meet EICR regulations, landlords must complete this work within 28 days or any shorter period if specified in the report.

 This article is intended as a guide only and is based on the government’s guidance on electrical safety standards in the private rented sector.
-It is exhaustive and should not be considered legal advice.
+It should not be considered legal advice.
 For more information, please refer to gov.uk.